Suggested links

 Asbestos Use on Army Bases and Barracks

-Asbestos was commonly used in the U.S. Army between the 1930s and early 1980s because it was cheap and abundant but also strong and fire-resistant — and people didn’t know about the health risks yet.
+The U.S. Army used countless asbestos-containing products to build bases and barracks for most of the 20th century.
+Asbestos was cheap and abundant but also strong and fire-resistant — and people didn’t know about the health risks yet.

 The exterior of an Army barracks building

-Get a free copy of our Veterans Compensation Guide now to learn what kind of help is available.
+Download our Free Veterans Compensation Guide now to learn what kind of help is available.

 Mesothelioma veteran support guide